rak-n-rok/Krake/docs/user/observer-schema.rst

 .. tip::

-    Krake doesn't allowed to set a minimum list length value below the number of element specified in the manifest file.
+    Krake doesn't allow to set a minimum list length value below the number of element specified in the manifest file.

 .. tip::